ewang458/NREIP/README.md

 Then the 3D tensor is flattened into a 1D array of size 55,296.
 This makes up the first layer of the training model, it passes each sample through the 55,296 neurons into a second layer of 256 neurons which is then passed into a third layer of 128 neurons which is finally passed into a layer of 7 neurons representing the 7 classifications of audio types.
 Altogether there are approximately 14.48 million parameters.
 Adam optimizer was used with a learning rate of 0.001.
 A patience tolerance of 15 iterations was put in place so the training could end early if no new peak accuracy in running the model on test data occurred. the best model would be saved in "best_model.pth" and a graph of accuracy and loss for training and test data would be outputted as well.

 RESULTS:
-After many experiments I found that within the 30-40 epochs it took to reach an end, the CNN model consistently converged to around 97-98% training accuracy.
-The maximum test accuracy consistently hovered between 86-88% and would occur between the 10-20 consistently.
+After many experiments I found that within the 30-40 epochs it took to reach an end, the CNN model consistently converged to around 98 -99% training accuracy.
+The maximum test accuracy consistently hovered between 88-90%.
 I assume that after the testing accuracy peaks, overfitting begins to occur and that explains why the test accuracy would begin to dip throughout the following epochs even as training accuracy continues to rise.

 IMPROVEMENTS?
 Currently I've explored changing the sample duration and smoothing out the padding of audio samples.
 In the future I would like to improve on the Adam optimizer.